HeitorMD3/infinibrick.xyz/content/obnet.md

 ### Daedalus

 Daedalus is the mail gateway and the entry point for SSH access.
-[Bloxbot](https://git.openblox.org/openblox/bloxbot).
+It is also the home of the OpenBlox project’s utility bot, [Bloxbot](https://git.openblox.org/openblox/bloxbot).

 ### Mars